openvinotoolkit/geti-sdk/README.md

   `project_type=detection_to_segmentation`.
 Please see the scripts in the `examples` folder for examples on how to do this.

 - Uploading images, videos and annotations for images and video frames to a project

-- Downloading images, videos and annotations for images and video frames from a project
+- Downloading images, videos, annotations, and predictions for all images and videos/video frames in a project

 - Setting basic configuration for a project, like turning auto train on/off and setting number of iterations for all tasks

 - **Creating and restoring a backup of an existing project**, using the code snippets provided [above](#downloading-and-uploading-projects).
 Only annotations and media are backed up, models are not.

 What is not (fully) supported:
 - Model download and upload
-- Prediction download and upload
 - Backing up project configuration
 - Label hierarchies *should* work, I have tested this but please use caution and test extensively yourself